 The Government has said that all organisations that provide social housing should use the same formula to set rents.
 This will mean that in the future, the rent for the same type of house, in the same area, will be identical whoever the landlord is.

 How is rent paid?

 Remember, your rent is due weekly in advance.
 If you pay weekly, make sure your rent is paid, cleared and up-to-date before the coming Monday.
-If you pay fortnightly or monthly, you need to make sure your account is always clear or in credit.
+If you pay fortnightly or monthly, you need to make sure your rent is paid in advance.